delawaremathguy/ShoppingList16/README.md

 * the associated "View.swift" file that defines a View never has to include the line `import CoreData`.

-The code of this app **is faithful these three notions**, and I *still* think the result works quite well for such a small app.
+The code of this app **is faithful to these three notions**, and I *still* think the result works quite well for such a small app.

 ## License